2dengine/love.scene/readme.md

 ```

 # Usage
-The scene graph is fairly minimal, relying on only three different objects.
+The scene graph is fairly minimal, relying on only four different objects.
 Scene nodes are created using two different shortcuts:
 ```
 local view = love.scene.newView()